About local government reorganisation (LGR) and devolution

 Our proposal for LGR in Staffordshire

-The council suggested that a similar unitary authority should be created to cover the rest of Staffordshire.
+A similar unitary authority should be created to cover the rest of Staffordshire.

-This has included commissioning independent financial analysis, carrying out a wide-ranging public consultation exercise, and working through practical and constitutional issues.
+We spent several months testing this idea against alternative models.
+This included commissioning independent financial analysis, carrying out a wide-ranging public consultation exercise, and working through practical and constitutional issues.

 1) Delivering a Stronger Staffordshire: A Case for Change